cphouser/arduino-synth/README.md

 * Atmega328 board (tested with an Arduino Duemilanove)

 ## Planned
-#### Disable keyboard typematic input
-There is a PS/2 command (0xF8) which should disable typmatic input (transmit signal only on press and release).
-Add function for this command or an arbitrary command to PS2KeyAdvanced.
-Would allow simplified key processing and reduce load.

-#### Attack/Release Ramps
-Short ramps on starting/ending a note (separate from pot-envelope which is currently using <Eah.h>) to eliminate the click during those events.

-#### Fix <Ead.h> or find another envelope
-The envelope in Ead.h doesn't reset when start() is called.
-Creates problem when a voice is assigned to a new key.
+#### Power LED display off separate 5v

+#### Separate functions and state for keys, voices and mix
+`
+    key_state -> voice_state -> mix_state
+key input-^
+  analog input-----^------------^
+    button input---^------------^
+`
 ## Changelog (vague)
 ### Present
+#### (3/2020.3)
+Attack/Decay envelopes working, definable length and curve.

+#### (3/2020.2)
-(3/2020.2) LED display working and all original work cleaned up.
+LED display working and all original work cleaned up.
 Experimental implementation of attack-decay envelopes added.

+#### (3/2020.1)
-(3/2020.1) Started this project over 3 years ago as an overambitious first Arduino project.
+Started this project over 3 years ago as an overambitious first Arduino project.
 Most of the work over this time has been spent adding and troubleshooting I/O hardware.
 Current work now is refactoring the current I/O code into more structured interfaces.

 ### History
 #### 2020